“A good financial plan is a ‘roadmap’ that shows us exactly how the choices we make today will affect our future.” – Alexa Von Tobel

 Your retirement planning is to decide what to do after the trip ends.

-When you start accumulating money for your long-term goals in your late 30s or your early 40s such as for your retirement, you can start to keep a higher equity exposure.
+When you start accumulating money for your long-term financial goals in your late 30s or your early 40s such as for your retirement, you can start to keep a higher equity exposure to achieve your ideal retirement.

-Equity investments are perfect for long term goals as Warren Buffet rightly said,
+Equity investments are perfect for long-term financial goals as Warren Buffet rightly said,

 “If you aren’t willing to own a stock for 10 years,